kirk24788/KPS/README.md

     When used as a _target_ in your rotation, you *must* write `kps.heal.defaultTank`!
  * `heal.averageHpIncoming` - Returns the average hp incoming for all raid members
- * `heal.countInRange` - Returns the count for all raid members below health pct
+ * `heal.countInRange()` - Returns the count for all raid members below threshold 0.80 health pct
  * `heal.aggroTank` - Returns the tank with highest aggro on the current target (*not* the unit with the highest aggro!).
 If there is no tank in the target thread list, the `heal.defaultTank` is returned instead.

     When used as a _target_ in your rotation, you *must* write `kps.heal.aggroTank`!